ygCoconut/mAP_3Dvolume/README.md

 This repo contains a tool to evaluate the mean average precision score (mAP) of 3D segmentation volumes.

-Our tool relates on this fork of the COCO API: https://github.com/youtubevos/cocoapi
+Our tool relates on this fork of the COCO API: https://github.com/youtubevos/cocoapi Please make sure to use our own re-fork, https://github.com/ygCoconut/cocoapi/ if you intend to evaluate the segments by size.

 ## Important notes:
 - The tool supposes you load arrays saved as h5 files.
 Feel free to change the loadh5 function to load something else.